Apple Recalls Defective iPhone 8: How To Check If Your Device Is Eligible For Free Repair

 “Apple could claim that even the tiniest flaw that has nothing to do with the defective logic board, like a minor screen crack, a defective button or a crack in the back of the device, would need to be fixed first, incurring hundreds of dollars in repair just to be able to fix your faulty iPhone 8,” Su wrote.

-The recall is limited to iPhone 8 devices. iPhone 8 Plus models and other iPhone models are not affected by the faulty board.
+The recall is limited to iPhone 8 devices only.
+The iPhone 8 Plus models and other iPhone models are not affected by the faulty board.